denrase/TimeTracking-iOS/README.md

 If necessary, update to the latest version of Carthage.

-Clone the repository, then run `carthage update`, opening the generated Xcode workspace.
+Clone the repository, then run `carthage update`, and finally open the Xcode project.

 ## Licence